Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey

+\cite{HarmonicNetworks} train a CNN where the filters are restricted to circular harmonics such that the convolution's output is equivariant w.r.t. continuous rotations.
+In particular, the filters are defined in the polar domain

+where $r$ and $\phi$ are the radius and angle of the polar representation, $m$ is the rotation-order while $R$ and $\beta$ are the learnable radial profile and phase offset.
+The filters are defined in the complex domain which automatically induces a complex output of the convolution operation that can easily be calculated using four standard convolutions.
+While the output's modulus is invariant to rotations of the input, the phase stores the equivariant information about its orientation.
+Harmonic networks are a group-convolution operating on the irreducible representation of the two-dimensional rotation group, which is characterized by the circular harmonics.

+A variety of other approaches rely on using steerable filters for the convolutional kernels.
+As mentioned in section \ref{sec:SteerableFilters}, \textbf{steerable filters} can be calculated in arbitrary rotations using a linear combination of basis filters.
+Similar to the convolution, this principle can be expanded to arbitrary transformations.
+Steerable filters provide an attractive alternative to compute arbitrarily transformed filters in equivariant CNNs since they do not suffer from interpolation artifacts.

-\cite{SFCNN} restrict the filters to a linear combination of steerable filters, learn the linear coefficients and apply the $\mathbf{SE}(2,N)$ group convolution.
-Using steerable filters enables an efficient calculation at arbitrary rotations without suffering from sampling artifacts while the group convolution ensures the desired equivariance properties.
+\cite{SFCNN} follow this approach for 2D rotations.
+The convolutional kernels are restricted to a linear combination of steerable filters with learnable linear coefficients and the regular $\mathbf{SE}(2,N)$ group convolution is applied to obtain the desired equivariance.